Limows/SDL-ColorLines/EZX/README.md

  - Joystick - directions
  - Camera or Plus or Joystick center - select
  - Minus - new game
- - Hangout - back to menu
+ - Hangup - back to menu
  - Ring - about

 ## Features